 Jacket Style BCD

-A more recent type of BCD that is gaining in popularity is the Hybrid.
-This BCD takes the best features to form the Back and Jacket BCD and combines them into one.
+The Hybrid is a more recent type of BCD that is gaining in popularity.
+This BCD takes the best features to form the Back and Jacket style BCD and combines them into one.

-The Hybrid is mostly rear inflation to give the benefits for streamlining and comfort, whilst still giving some surround inflation to give surface support but with less clutter than the Jacket models.
-Our most popular Ladies BCD is a Hybrid type and gets great reviews by those that try.
+The Hybrid is mostly rear inflation to give the benefits of streamlining and comfort whilst still giving some surround and rear inflation to give surface support but with less clutter than the Jacket models.
+Our most popular Ladies BCD is a Hybrid type and gets great reviews from those that try it.

-Sidemount systems allow you to dive with your tanks under your arms at your side instead of positioned on the back.
-This style of diving has evolved from Cave Diving in very tight areas to become a popular choice for technical divers looking at a more flexible option than heavy double tanks on their back.
-Our Tec Instructors all prefer Sidemount over the traditional Backplate and Wing due to the flexibility it offers and the ease of getting perfect trim.
+Sidemount systems allow you to dive with your tanks under your arms at your side instead of positioning on the back.
+This style of diving has evolved from Cave Diving in very tight areas to become a popular choice for technical divers looking at a more flexible option than heavy double tanks on their backs.
+Our Tec Instructors all prefer Sidemount over the traditional Backplate and Wing due to its flexibility and ease of getting the perfect trim.

 Backplate and Wing

-BCD’s are often exposed to Salt Water, Chlorine and harsh UV light so the material that can break down over time.
-It’s best to look at thicker harder wearing materials if you want a BCD that is going to last, typically 1000 denier Cordura is very hardwearing, as is Bioflex (this also stretches so is comfortable ) and Polyurethane like on the Atomic BC1 will give years and years of trouble-free diving.
+BCDs are often exposed to Salt Water, Chlorine and harsh UV light, so the material can break down over time.
+It’s best to look at thicker, harder, wearing materials if you want a BCD that is going to last, typically 1000 denier Cordura is very hardwearing, as is Bioflex (this also stretches, so is comfortable ) and Polyurethane like on the Atomic BC1 and BC2 will give years and years of trouble-free diving.

 Pockets and D Rings

-If you are a diver that carries a lot of accessories the pocket size and location can be important, some divers prefer to clip important accessories like SMB’s onto D-Rings for ease of accessibility.
+If you are a diver that carries a lot of accessories, the pocket size and location can be important, some divers prefer to clip important accessories like SMB’s onto stainless steel d rings for ease of accessibility.

-So, if you have read through the above and now have an idea of which model may best suit the type of diving you are doing or plan to do, please give us a call or better still drop into our store to let one of our expert Instructors walk you through the best models that you should consider.
+So, if you have read through the above and now have an idea of which model may best suit the diving you are doing or plan to do, please give us a call or, better still, drop into our store to let one of our team of expert Instructors walk you through the best models that you should consider.